sadephp/sade/docs/index.md

 The template tag contains [Twig](https://twig.symfony.com/doc/2.x/) (2.x) code and are compiled to HTML at runtime and cached if configured.

-All attributes will be passed along when template is scoped either via `template.scoped` or `style.scoped` or when a style tag has `scoped` attribute.
+All attributes will be passed along and a class will be added when template is:
+- scoped attribute on template tag or `template.scoped` option
+- scoped attrbiute on script tag or `script.scoped` option
+- scoped attrbitue on style tag or `style.scoped` option

 ### Script tag

-All attributes will be passed along and `data-sade-class` will be added with the div id when scoped.
+All attributes will be passed along and `data-sade-class` will be added when script is:
+- scoped attribute on template tag or `template.scoped` option
+- scoped attrbiute on script tag or `script.scoped` option
+- scoped attrbitue on style tag or `style.scoped` option

 ### Style tag

-All attributes will be passed along except scoped attribute. `data-sade-class` will be added with the div id when scoped.
-The style tag can scope CSS with a uniq class that is added to a div tag.
+All attributes will be passed along except scoped attribute. `data-sade-class` will be added with the div class name when scoped.
+The style tag will scope CSS with a uniq class name when scoped.
+Only scoped options from style tag will scope the CSS and not template or script scoped options.

 The style tag will be rendered by default but can be configured to be rendered as a style tag.